Lake-Tuggeranong-College/Holocron/_Robotics and Mechatronics/1 - Building and Programming Circuits/_projects/Smart House/_practical/SPIFFS - Badly incomplete Tutorial.md

 If you want to output values into the HTML, such as the temperature value or another sensor, you can do this through a number of steps.

-1. Include a placeholder string in place that you want to replace later, such as `TEMPERATUREVALUE`.
+1. Include a placeholder string in place that you want to replace later, such as `%TEMPERATUREVALUE%`.
 E.g.
 ```html
 <!DOCTYPE html>
 <html lang="en">